nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 Please refer to [integrated comments](Integrated-Comments.md) for detailed information with viewing, adding or editing comments.

-# ** TODO - Discuss with Marc + Daniel **

 #### Technical note on the Synchronization between SmartGit and Pull Requests on the remote Server

-When does SmartGit synchronize Pull Requests?
+**When does SmartGit detect Pull Requests?**
-- When initially loading the Log, SmartGit will also refresh information on related *Pull Requests* from the GitHub server:
+- When initially loading the Log, SmartGit will also refresh information on related *Pull Requests* from the GitHub server.
+- When a user performs a Fetch or Pull from the remote
-- ?
-Clicking on the GitHub/AzureDevOps/BitBucket icons
+- When the user clicks on the GitHub/AzureDevOps/BitBucket icons

+**When does SmartGit synchronize Pull Requests?**
 *Incoming* pull requests, in first place, are just present on the server.
 SmartGit learns about them only by calling a GitHub REST API and displays the retrieved information in the **Branches**.
 To work with these pull requests (e.g. to review their commits, or **Merge** or **Reject** them), you first have to fetch them by invoking **Fetch** from the context menu of the pull request.
 This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, virtual *merge* commit between the *base* commit from which the pull request has been forked and the latest (remote) pull request commit.

 When selecting this *merge* node in the **Commits** view, you can see the entire changes which a multi-commit pull request includes and you can [comment](#comments) on these changes, if necessary.
 After commenting changes, it's probably a good idea to **Reject** the pull request to signal the initiator of the pull request, that modifications are required before you are willing to pull his changes.
 If you are fine with a pull request, you may **Merge** it.
 This will request the GitHub server to merge the pull request and then SmartGit will pull the corresponding branch, so you will have the merged changes locally available.